Electoral reforms bill proposes additional powers for caretaker govt

 The proposed amendments in the Election Act suggest excessive powers for the caretaker government which includes inking pacts with global players for keeping economy afloat.

-The draft of The Elections (Amendment) Bill, 2023 proposes 54 amendments in The Elections (Amendment) Bill, 2020, according to the document available with SAMAA TV.
+The draft of The Elections (Amendment) Bill, 2023 proposes 54 amendments, according to the document available with SAMAA TV.

 One of the key provisions in the bill involves sub-clause 2A of Section 230 of the Election Act, granting additional powers to the caretaker government.